 The rise of Ca2+ results in the parafollicular cells to secrete calcitonin into the blood.
 This hormone, in turn, targets the bone cells, stimulating the latter to absorb calcium and convert it into an insoluble form inside the bone, thereby removing excess Ca2+in the blood.

 The body corrects potassium levels through the action of the adrenal complex.
-High concentration of potassium in the plasma leads to the membrane depolarization of the zona glomerulosa in the adrenal cortex.6 This incites the release of aldosterone into the blood.
+A high concentration of potassium in the plasma leads to the membrane depolarization of the zona glomerulosa in the adrenal cortex.6 This incites the release of aldosterone into the blood.
 This hormone acts on the kidney.
 It stimulates the excretion of excess potassium ions into the urine.
 It does so via the basolateral sodium/potassium pumps of the tubular epithelial cells.
-Each of these pumps work by releasing three sodium ions out of the cell and then taking in two potassium ions into the cell.
+Each of these pumps works by releasing three sodium ions out of the cell and then taking in two potassium ions into the cell.
 Because of the resulting ionic concentration gradient, sodium ions are reabsorbed into the blood and then potassium ions are secreted into the lumen of the collecting duct, for their ultimate excretion via the urine.

 The body fluids of the human body are of two major types: intracellular fluid (fluid inside the cell) and extracellular fluid (fluid outside the cell).
 Both of these types are made up chiefly of water.
 The amount of water molecules between these two fluids needs to be regulated and stabilized.
 The body does so by osmoregulation.
 The homeostatic mechanism is initiated by the osmoreceptors in the hypothalamus.
 These receptors are sensitive to osmotic pressure changes.
 When these receptors detect hypertonicity (more solute) or hyper-osmolality in the extracellular environment, vasopressin is released into the circulation.
 In the case of osmoregulation, vasopressin targets the kidney to exert an antidiuretic response, particularly by promoting water reabsorption, thereby inhibiting further water loss.
 Apart from the vasopressin release, the hypothalamus also stimulates the thirst center of the brain to increase the urge to drink water.
 In the case of hypo-osmolality in the external environment, there is a low plasma vasopressin level.
 In consequence, water is not reabsorbed from the kidney tubules and therefore excreted into the urine.